1Corinthians 12:3

 “I and my Father, We are One.”
 And the Judeans picked up stones again to stone him.
 And Yeshua said to them, “Many excellent works from the presence of my Father I have shown you.
 For which of those works are you stoning me?”
 The Judeans were saying to him, “It is not for excellent works that we are stoning you, but because you blaspheme, and as you are a man, you make yourself God.”

 When Jesus said, “We are One,” He did not say, “We, as separate individuals, me a mere mortal, and He the Living God, are in agreement with each other.”
 The Judahites didn't accuse Him of blasphemy because He claimed that He and God got along.
-He said, “We are One” as in, NOT two.
-This, the word one, is the identical word used in other verses such as:
+They knew PRECISELY what He was saying, and they wanted to kill Him because of it.

 Whoever compels you to go one mile with him, go with him two miles.